mdkhademali/coordinate-picker/README.md

 ## Overview

 **Coordinate Picker** is a lightweight QGIS plugin that lets you quickly pick map coordinates by clicking on the canvas.
-Each click drops a marker and displays the latitude and longitude instantly — also copied to your clipboard automatically.
+Each click drops a marker and displays the latitude and longitude instantly, also copied to your clipboard automatically.

 Perfect for surveyors, mappers, GIS students, or anyone who needs quick coordinate collection without extra hassle.